Amazon now lets shoppers track the exact location of delivery drivers in a ‘creepy, but convenient’ map

 “It’s like waiting for an Uber/Lyft to arrive,” one person wrote on Twitter.
 “We’re living in the future and it’s so amazing.”

 “THIS IS AWESOME!” another person wrote.
 “Great job!!!!
-First world high-class service.”
+First-world, high-class service.”

 Others were less enthusiastic, calling it “scary” and “creepy, but convenient.”
 One person said he was going “insane” watching a delivery driver circle his house for 30 minutes.
 Another person said she now stalks her Amazon delivery driver like a “crazy ex-girlfriend.”